Falconbird18/Frolic-dotfiles/README.md

 This is my in-progress hyprland settup.
 They include an ags bar, a spotify theme using spicetify, and a starship config using kitty.
 ## Features
 - Clean UI (Still work in development)
+- Custom icons based on [Microsoft Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons)
 - Control panel similar to gnome
 - Sleek animations
-- Various usefull tools such as screenshots, screensips, and a color picker.
+- Various usefull tools such as screenshots, screensnips, and a color picker.
 - Hyprland Flee-Bravely (Yet to be released)

 This is the state as of December 9th, 2024